Helpful tips for gardening in the Triangle in March and April.

 • Clean up your garden beds before too much new growth occurs.
 Press plants back into the ground if the cold weather heaved them out.
 Mulch 2 to 3 inches.

-• When selecting summer annuals, look for short, bushy plants with green leaves, well-developed root systems and more buds than flowers.
+• When selecting the best spring bedding plants, look for short, bushy plants with green leaves, well-developed root systems and more buds than flowers.
 Wait until after danger of frost (approximately April 15) before planting annual in the garden.

 • Divide, repot and fertilize houseplants before moving them outdoors for their summer vacation at the end of April.